-LG ANNOUNCES THIRD-QUARTER 2023 FINANCIAL RESULTS
+LG Announces Third-Quarter 2023 Financial Results

-SEOUL, South Korea, Oct.
-27, 2023 /PRNewswire/ -- LG Electronics Inc. (LG) today announced third-quarter 2023 consolidated revenue of KRW 20.7 trillion and operating profit of KRW 996.7 billion, both the second highest third-quarter figures in the company's history.
+02 November, 2023 - LG Electronics Inc. (LG) today announced third-quarter 2023 consolidated revenue of KRW 20.7 trillion and operating profit of KRW 996.7 billion, both the second highest third-quarter figures in the company's history.
 The noteworthy performance was driven by both the company's core home appliance business and vehicle solutions, one of its future growth engines.
 Home appliances more than doubled its operating profit year-over-year while vehicle solutions recorded an all-time high operating profit.

 The strong performance reflects the company's smooth progress in the execution of its future vision for 2030, leading to solid revenue and profits despite a prolonged economic slowdown.
 The fundamentals of LG's 2030 vision, announced last July, is to focus on B2B expansion, non-hardware business model innovation as well as the development and acquisition of new growth engines with the aim to go beyond a home appliance company to truly become a Smart Life Solutions company capable of connecting and expanding diverse spaces and experiences.